jfmonsa/Owner-avatar-knowledge_obsidian_vault/Knowledge/JS - Objects.md

 > [!WARNING]
 > We should use ?. only where it’s ok that something doesn’t exist.
 ## 18. Symbol
-+ Only two primitive types can be object property keys: string, symbol
++ Only two primitive types can be object property keys: **string**, **symbol**
-+ Otherwise if someone uses another type it will be converted to string
++ Symbol is a primitive unique value with an optional description that can be used as the key for an objetct
 + Symbol represents a unique identifier

 > Symbols are guaranteed to be unique.
 Even if we create many symbols with exactly the same description